BerkeleyLab/upcxx/src/README.md

-include specializations for: optimizing host-to-host copies via `rput`/`rget`, recognizing host buffers belonging to `local_team()` peers and leveraging explicit shared-memory bypass, converting put-like copies into RDMA gets to optimize remote completion latency, and dispatching to a native GASNet memory kinds RDMA vs mediating a reference memory kinds transfer that explicitly stages through host memory on one or both sides.
+include specializations for: optimizing host-to-host copies via `rput`/`rget`, recognizing host buffers belonging to `local_team()` peers and leveraging explicit shared-memory bypass, converting put-like copies into RDMA gets to optimize remote completion latency, and dispatching to a GASNet accelerated memory kinds RDMA vs mediating a reference memory kinds transfer that explicitly stages through host memory on one or both sides.